LowKey88/meta-glasses-gemini/README.md

 - `NOTION_INTEGRATION_SECRET`, `NOTION_DATABASE_ID`: Create a Notion integration and a database with fields (Title, Category, Content, Created At, Completed).
 Share the database with the integration.
 - `SERPER_DEV_API_KEY`, `CRAWLBASE_API_KEY`: Obtain these API keys from the respective websites to enable advanced search and data retrieval functionalities.
 - `OAUTH_CREDENTIALS_ENCODED`: Base64 encode your Google OAuth credentials and set them here.
+- `HOME_ASSISTANT_TOKEN`: The token for authenticating with your Home Assistant instance.
+- `HOME_ASSISTANT_URL`: The URL of your Home Assistant instance.
+- `HOME_ASSISTANT_AGENT_ID`: The ID of the agent in Home Assistant that will handle the integration.

 ### Additional Configuration